-Adding a Laser or Radar rangefinder to a drone enables it to precisely follow the terrain during the flight, based on the data received from the altimeter.
+Adding a Radar rangefinder to a drone enables it to precisely follow the terrain during the flight, based on the data received from the altimeter.

 In True Terrain Following mode, the drone flies at low and constant AGL altitudes (up to 1 meter) without the need to import precise Digital Elevation Model (DEM) height-map into UgCS.

-The integrated system that enables the drone to fly in True Terrain Following consists of:
+The integrated system that enables the drone to fly in True Terrain Following (TTF Data Sheet) consists of:

 One of the main components of the integrated system, enabling efficient survey planning is UgCS - flight planning software providing tools for easy creation and calculation of flight paths, and interpretation of acquired data in a user-friendly manner.